vivianschu/biol266-programming-tutorials/Tutorial2-Python/README.md

 ## General Information
 * Python files (modules) are stored using ".py" (e.g., HelloWorld.py).
 * Indentation is used to group code blocks.
 This refers to the spaces at the beginning of a code line.
+Standard indents are 4 spaces.
 * If you're interested in learning more Python, consider enrolling in [CS 116 Introduction to Computer Science 2](https://cs.uwaterloo.ca/current/courses/course_descriptions/cDescr/CS116) at the University of Waterloo.

 ## Getting Started